mjspriggs/overview/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

+## Filtering the {{site.data.keyword.cloud_notm}} catalog by product type
+{: #filtering-by-type}

+New as of: 3 August 2021

+When you navigate to the {{site.data.keyword.cloud_notm}} catalog, your view by default includes all types of products: services, software, and consulting.
+To help you quickly find the product that you're looking for, you can now filter the products to view services only, software only, or consulting services only.
+For more information, see [{{site.data.keyword.cloud_notm}} catalog](/docs/overview?topic=overview-whatis-platform#catalog).

 ## Support for third-party Operator bundles from GitHub
 {: #operator-bundle-github}